Util787/parking-advisor/readme.md

 # Parking Advisor
-This project is a microservice that finds relevant parking options near a destination point.
+This project is a microservice that finds relevant parking options near a destination point considering free parking slots.

 ## What problem does it solve
 Everyone of us has faced the frustration of driving around in circles looking for a parking spot near a destination — especially in busy urban areas.
 Traditional navigation tools may show nearby parking lots, but they often lack real-time availability data.